|

 across, much more than up and down.
 The change is fast,

 by the time we leave we have 5 hours of twilight.
+We sail south along the fiords.
+Every few days there

 is a small village or settlement nestled on the shore